Kalutu/javaScript-calculator/README.md

 Enjoy using the Calculator App for your everyday arithmetic calculations!

 ## Contributing
-Contributions to the drum machine application are welcome!
+Contributions to the calculator application are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## Credits
 This JavaScript Calculator project is part of the [FreeCodeCamp Frontend Certification](https://www.freecodecamp.org/learn/front-end-libraries/) course.
 It was completed as one of the required projects in the curriculum.